A Better, Robust CUPED

 \[y = \beta_0 + T \beta_1 + X \beta_2 + \varepsilon\] relies on a critical assumption: that the treatment effect \(\tau(X) = \beta_1\) is constant across all units.
 In reality, treatment effects are often heterogeneous.
 In these environments, the effect can be biased, or the regression adjustment can actually increase the variance of the effect over a regular t-test.
 This was Freedman’s major criticism of regression for experiments.

 Lin 2013 argued that changing the form of the model can make it robust.
 By including the interaction term, the regression adjustment will be at least as efficient as the unadjusted difference in means, even if the model is misspecified.
+In this case, even if there is a pretreatment difference in \(X\)

 The Model: Centering and Interaction